-A gainful employment (GE) program must meet minimum standards to demonstrate that it sufficiently prepares its students for gainful employment in a recognized occupation.
-GE programs are evaluated annually based on a fiscal year (FY) from October 1 through September 30 designated by the calendar year in which it ends.
+A gainful employment (GE) program must meet minimum standards to demonstrate that it satisfactorily prepares its students for gainful employment in a recognized occupation.
+The Department evaluates a GE program annually using two debt measures-the loan repayment rate and debt-to-earnings ratios.
+For the purpose of GE debt measures, programs are evaluated based on a fiscal year (FY) from October 1 through September 30 designated by the calendar year in which it ends.
 For example, FY 2013 is from October 1, 2012 to September 30, 2013.
+A program is considered satisfactory if it meets one of the following criteria: